 The term “middle manager” covers the large group of job titles that fall between frontline and executive leaders.
 They manage many different functional groups and have complex and varied development needs.
 They also face unique leadership challenges when transitioning into the role.
 Many organizations allocate leadership development budgets for frontline or executive leaders, leaving middle managers to “grow into the role” or figure it out on their own.
 But the transition into middle management is no less challenging than the transition into other levels of management.
 More than one-third of leaders across levels described their transition from one leadership level to another as overwhelming or very stressful.
 At least 5% of leaders thought of quitting.

-In our Global Leadership Forecast of 2021, only 26% of HR professionals rated their mid-level leader quality as very good or excellent.
+In our Global Leadership Forecast, only 26% of HR professionals rated their mid-level leader quality as very good or excellent.
 It’s no coincidence that only 27% of HR professionals rated their mid-level program quality as high or very high.
 This is a costly mistake, considering that mid-level leaders are both the developers of future talent and future executives in your organization.

 In addition to their responsibilities to cultivate leaders of frontline teams, middle managers also represent an organization’s bench of future executives.
 According to DDI's Leadership Transitions Report, the success rate for executives hired internally is 25% higher than external hires.
 Organizations that offer resources for middle manager development build leaders that are ready to move into executive roles.
 Plus, this investment gives them the development that they crave to stay engaged and effective in their current role.